 TIP: If you’re closed out from the 50k or Half Marathon, sign up for the 50-mile and drop down.
 It costs more, but you are guaranteed a bib on race day.

-We do, but only for the 50-mile race.
-To be added to the list, contact the RD at email@example.com.
-In the past, EVERY wait-listed runner has been given the opportunity to run on race day, although requests are processed in the order they are received.
+We do.
+You can add your name to the wait list here.
+In the past, EVERY wait-listed runner has been given the opportunity to run on race day, although requests are processed in the order they are received and openings are largely determined by the number of registered runners who cancel or drop down.

 Volunteer!
 Ice Age Trail 50 volunteers are part of a small class of runners who can participate in an early registration event before general registration opens.

 Lotteries are exciting and engaging, but frankly no one here is interested in managing the process or defending the logic.
 And as much as we’d like to learn more about algorithms, the scramble format gives everyone who wants to run an equal chance to participate.
 The only requirement is that runners have access to a smart phone or a computer.

 Refunds and bib transfers are not allowed under any circumstances.

 Yes!
-As a service to our runners, we allow a full deferral option to runners who email race headquarters by Sunday, March 14.
+As a service to our runners, we always allow runners to defer their entries until February 20, 2023.
 Please do not ask us to defer your entry after that time.
+All deferral requests must be submitted via email.

-Two training runs are scheduled for Saturday, August 21 (35 miles) and Saturday, August 28 (19 miles).
+Two training runs will be scheduled for Saturday, April 20 (35 miles) and Saturday, April 27 (19 miles).
 Run both and you’ll see the entire 50-mile course.
-You don’t have to run the entire distance and everyone is welcome to participate, whether or not they are registered for the race.
 The courses will be flagged and one minimalist aid station will be set up on both days.
-The runs are free, but you’ll need a state park sticker to park in the Nordic lot.
+The runs are free and everyone is invited, but you’ll need a state park sticker to park in the Nordic lot.
 Annual passes are $28 for Wisconsin residents and $38 for out of state vehicles.
 Daily passes are $8/$11.
-More information about the training runs will be emailed to runners in July/August.
+More information about the training runs will be emailed to runners in March/April.

 The Wisconsin Department of Natural Resources does not allow any type of camping in the area of the Nordic trail head.